1992 Peruvian Torneo Zonal

+Division of the 1992 Zonal Tournaments.

 The Torneo Zonal, the second division of Peruvian football (soccer) in 1992, was played by 37 teams. the tournament winner, Ovación Sipesa was promoted to the 1992 Liguilla Pre-Libertadores and 1993 Torneo Descentralizado.
 The tournament was played on a home-and-away round-robin basis.

 History

 In 1991, the Peruvian Football Federation decided to play the last of the Torneo Regionales of 44 teams to go back to have a tournament of 16 teams for the 1992 Torneo Descentralizado.